 result; successive calls to

 >>> cur.execute("select first,last,age from people") <sqlite3.Cursor object at 0x6e980> >>> cur.fetchall() [('Steve', 'Cassidy', 21), ('Mary', 'Mullins', 23)]

 In this example,

-as a list.
-Note that this returns a list (square brackets) of tuples (round brackets)
+Note that this returns a list (square brackets) of tuples (round

-where each tuple contains three values corresponding to the variables
+brackets) where each tuple contains three values corresponding to the